Definition of Liabilities

-Liabilities are obligations and are usually defined as a claim on assets.
-However, liabilities and stockholders' equity are also the sources of assets.
-Generally, liabilities are considered to have a lower cost than stockholders' equity.
-On the other hand, too many liabilities result in additional risk.
+Liabilities are a company's obligations and are usually defined as a claim on the company's assets.
+However, liabilities (and stockholders' equity) can also be viewed as the sources of the company's assets.

 The money raised by a company's liabilities will generally have a lower cost than money raised from stockholders' equity for the following reasons:

 - Some liabilities such as accounts payable have no interest expense associated with them

 - The interest on loans is deductible on U.S income tax returns, thereby reducing the net cost of the borrowed money